awpala/my-omscs-notes/cs-6200/07-P3L1-scheduling.md

   * The **active** array:
     * Is the primary list that the scheduler uses to select the next task to run.
     * Takes constant time to **add** a task, since this can be computed simply by using the array index to find the appropriate priority level, and then following the pointer to the end of the task list at that priority level to enqueue the task that is present there.
-      * Similarly, it takes constant time to **select** the task, because the scheduler relies on certain instructions that return the position of the first set bit in a sequence of bits, where the sequence of bits corresponds to the priority levels (with a bit value of `1` indicating tha there *are* tasks present at that priority level).
+      * Similarly, it takes constant time to **select** the task, because the scheduler relies on certain instructions that return the position of the first set bit in a sequence of bits, where the sequence of bits corresponds to the priority levels (with a bit value of `1` indicating that there *are* tasks present at that priority level).
 Therefore, it takes constant time to run the instructions to determine what is the first priority level that has certain tasks on it; once this position is known, it also subsequently takes constant time to index into this array and then select the first task from the runqueue that is associated with that priority level.
     * Maintains tasks that are remaining in the queue (i.e., tasks that yield the CPU in order to wait for an event, or tasks that are preempted due to a higher priority task becoming runnable) in the **active array** until their timeslice expires.
       * The time that these tasks spend on the CPU is subtracted from the total amount of time, and if it is less than the timeslice, then they are still placed on the corresponding queue in the active list.
 Only *after* a task consumes its *entire* timeslice will it then be removed from the active list and placed on the appropriate queue within the expired array.
   * The **expired** array: